prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: After

 - The same 2 `lwb`'s are written to VDEV 1...

    - but 2 flushes are issued to it.

- - Additionally, the flushes are intertwined with other activity.
+- Additionally, the flushes are issued immediately after corresponding "lwb done".

 ---